 Lifestyle and dietary changes may help prevent constipation after surgery or, at least, lessen its duration.

 Start walking around as soon as your doctor gives you the go-ahead.
-Not only can this help with constipation, but it can also help with the overall healing process while reducing the chances of dangerous blood clots.
+Not only can this help with constipation, but it can also benefit the overall healing process while reducing the chances of dangerous blood clots.

-Try to limit your postoperative narcotics use.
-If you can tolerate the pain and your doctor approves, opt for acetaminophen (Tylenol) or ibuprofen instead.
+Postoperative narcotics slow down the motility of your gut, so try to limit your use of them.
+Studies shows that nearly 40 percent of people taking opioids experience constipation.
+If you can tolerate the pain and your doctor approves, opt for ibuprofen (Advil) or acetaminophen (Tylenol) instead.

-You should also plan to take a stool softener, such as docusate (Colace), after surgery.
+After surgery, you should also plan to take a stool softener, such as docusate (Colace).
 A fiber laxative, such as psyllium (Metamucil), may also be helpful.
-Purchase a laxative or stool softener before your surgery so that you have it available when you get home.
+Purchase a laxative or stool softener before your surgery so that you have it available when you return home.

 - dairy products